Sunday, 22 February 2009

 8) The Flag: I can pull slowly into a seventy-eighty degree flag and hold it for about eight seconds.
 I am working at strengthening my core to lift in the ninety degree position and a post will follow with my progression training.
 I never jump into the flag as I feel it's more satisfying to pull slowly into it.

-: I have not attempted the Dragon flag since my tendonitis began as it is even worse than the OAP (one arm pull up) for destroying your flexor tendons.
+9) Dragon Flag: I have not attempted the Dragon flag since my tendonitis began as it is even worse than the OAP (one arm pull up) for destroying your flexor tendons.
 I was very close to it before and believe that it will take very little work to achieve from here.

-: I began working on the rings five months ago but did not sart training the cross until the beginning of January 2009.
+10) The Iron Cross: I began working on the rings five months ago but did not sart training the cross until the beginning of January 2009.
 I wanted to build up my stability with basic ring positions before takling the cross so that I'd have a lower risk of injury.
 I have been training with a device which replaces the usual rings and straps around your forearm as well as having the handle you hold onto where the ring would be.
 You can then attach the ropes higher up your arm (closer to the shoulder) in order to reduce the leverage and make the progression into the full cross more gradual.
 The device has five holes to attach the rope to which I will refer to as level 1 (starting near the elbow) through to level 5 (near the wrist).
 I began on two reps of level 1.
 I am now five weeks in and can manage sets of eight reps on level 1 and sets of three reps on level 2!
 A more detailed post will follow.

-gradual process of improvement which is punctuated at times with failure and frustrating plateaus.
+So there you have it, I feel like I've been training forever and I still have a long way to go.
+The important thing to remember is that the enjoyment is not derived from attaining a skill.
+The enjoyment comes from a sense of progression; a gradual process of improvement which is punctuated at times with failure and frustrating plateaus.
 Don't for a moment ever believe that you'll be happy when you attain your goals because you wont; happiness doesn't work that way and every goal achieved will be replaced by an even greater goal.
 Instead realise that attainment is unimportant and that striving toward something is where happiness lies.

 No comments: